mikjo/bigitr/README.md

 is a sticky tag.
 The pre hooks are run before a commit operation, and post hooks are run after all post-commit operations are complete;
-for example, the cvs post hooks are run after fast-forwarding the export- branch.
+for example, the cvs post hooks are run after fast-forwarding the `export-` branch.
 Git post hooks are run before merging downstream branches, and Git post hooks (but not pre hooks at this time; this may be changed later) are run for each merge target as well as for cvs import branches.

-Per-branch hooks (e.g. prehook.git.master) are run in addition to general hooks (e.g. prehook.git) and the general hooks are run first.
-Per-direction hooks (e.g. prehook.imp.git, prehook.imp.git.master) are are run after their bidirectional equivalents.
+Per-branch hooks (e.g. `prehook.git.master`) are run in addition to general hooks (e.g. `prehook.git`) and the general hooks are run first.
+Per-direction hooks (e.g. `prehook.imp.git`, `prehook.imp.git.master`) are are run after their bidirectional equivalents.

 Hooks that modify Git state are generally discouraged.
 Committing